kevbook/postgres-cheatsheet/tables.md

 - You have to create indexes on `FOREIGN KEY` if you want them.
 - `FOREIGN KEY` can be `NULL` unless you do not want that.
+- Cannot be a computed column.
 - If you use primary-foreign-keys, like 2 FK's as a PK in a M-to-N table, you will have an index on the PK and probably don't need to create any extra indexes.
 - `ON { UPDATE | DELETE } RESTRICT` will restrict any changes to be made to the referenced column.

+.
+Foreign key columns must be indexed.

+If you are adding the `FOREIGN KEY` constraint to an existing table. `CREATE INDEX` and then use that to the `ADD CONSTRAINT` statement to add the FOREIGN KEY constraint to the column.

 ```sql
 ALTER TABLE "{schema name}"."{table name}"